 1. Melt the coconut oil.
-Mix all ingredients except for the raisins in a bowl throughly until fully mixed.
+Mix all ingredients except for the raisins in a bowl thoroughly until fully mixed.
 Place to the side for about 10 minutes to allow the batter to thicken and settle.

 2. After 10 minutes, add in the raisins and mix the batter again until they are evenly distributed.

 3. Form the batter into balls and place on a baking dish or sheet.
 Make sure to space the cookies evenly on the baking dish or sheet.

 4. Cook at 375 degrees for 20-25 minutes.

 I hope you enjoy this recipe, please comment and let me know if you give it a try!
 Or tag me if you make them on instagram @wellbymel_!